syncfusion-content/wpf-docs/wpf/Percent-TextBox/Restriction-or-Validation.md

 ## Restrict number of decimal digit

-You can change the decimal digits of text property in the `PercentTextBox` control using `PercentDecimalDigits` property.
-You can restrict the decimal digits of `Text` property value within maximum and minimum decimal digits in `PercentTextBox` control using `MinPercentDecimalDigits` and `MaxPercentDecimalDigits` properties.
+You can change the decimal digits format in the `PercentTextBox` control using `PercentDecimalDigits` property.
+You can restrict the decimal digits of text within maximum and minimum limits in `PercentTextBox` control using `MinPercentDecimalDigits` and `MaxPercentDecimalDigits` properties.
 The default value of `MinPercentDecimalDigits`,`MaxPercentDecimalDigits` and `DoubleDecimalDigits` properties is **-1**.

-N> If value of `MinPercentDecimalDigits` property is greater than `MaxPercentDecimalDigits` property value, then text of `PercentTextBox` will be updated based on `MinPercentDecimalDigits` property value.
+N> If the value of `MinPercentDecimalDigits` property is greater than value of the `MaxPercentDecimalDigits` property, the text of `PercentTextBox` will be updated based on value of `MinPercentDecimalDigits` property.

 {% tabs %}
 {% highlight XAML %}